Section 8. Vacation, Holiday and Personal Time

 For example:

-- full-time, 10 month non-exempt employee (.83fte) will accrue 1.68 hours of vacation per week.
+a. full-time, 10-month non-exempt employee (.83 FTE) will accrue 1.68 hours of vacation per week.

-- 17.5 hour per week, 9 month non exempt employee (.375fte) will accrue 0.76 hours of vacation per week.
+b.
+17.5 hour per week, 9-month non-exempt employee (.375 FTE) will accrue 0.76 hours of vacation per week.

-On the tenth anniversary, non-exempt employees accrue prorated vacation hours based on a full-time equivalent of 2.70 hours vacation per week (4 weeks per year).
+On the tenth anniversary, non-exempt employees accrue prorated vacation hours based on a full-time equivalent of 2.70 hours vacation per week (4 weeks per fiscal year).
 The prorated amount is based on the scheduled hours per week and scheduled weeks per year.

-Exempt Employees (monthly): Exempt academic year employees accrue prorated vacation hours based on a full-time equivalent of 11.70 hours monthly(4 weeks per year) throughout the year.
-The prorated amount is based on the scheduled hours per week and scheduled weeks per year (also known as the blended fte).
+Exempt academic year employees accrue prorated vacation hours based on a full-time equivalent of 11.70 hours monthly (4 weeks per fiscal year) throughout the year.
+The prorated amount is based on the scheduled hours per week and scheduled weeks per year (also known as the blended FTE).
+The maximum accrual cap is a prorated amount based on the full-time equivalent of four weeks, plus one additional week.
+Accruals stop when the employee reaches the maximum accrual cap.

 For example:

-- a full-time, 10 month exempt employee (.83fte) will accrue 9.71 hours of vacation per month.
+A full-time, 10-month exempt employee (.83 FTE) will accrue 9.71 hours of vacation per month.

 8-2 Holidays